Tuwaiq-jed-kot1/HW-Week2_Day03_Inheritance_and_ClassTypes/assignment.md

 ---
 ### Open Questions:
 - What is the difference between `enum classes` and `data classes`?
+  (Data Class) is used when the class is intended to represent a complex model that contains only properties (maybe belonging to different data types) and object of the class is required to hold only the properties’ values (data).
+ Classes that hold only data
+- enum is a special "class" that represents a group of constants (unchangeable/read-only variables).
 - Which one of the `object` keyword ways can be used for the inheritance concept?
+- companion